JoacimWall/joacimwall.github.io/blog_source/docs/multilingual_extension.md

 ## Simplify translation management by using the Multilingual Extension
 In this previous article [Add multilingual support to Xamarin](https://joacimwall.github.io/#multilingual_support/) I show you how to add multilingual support to a Xamarin forms project.
 In this article I will show you how to use the [Multilingual Extension](https://github.com/JoacimWall/Visual-studio-multilingual-extension) for simplify the synchronization from the master file to different language files.
+We will also show auto translate and search for non used translation to kep you files clean.

 [Source code of Demo](https://github.com/JoacimWall/Blog_Samples/tree/main/Add%20multilingual%20support%20to%20Xamarin)

-We are going to use this extension to simplify ans solve four main problem.
+We are going to use this extension to simplify ans solve five main problem.
  * Synchronization of Resx files
  * Translation of texts by Google translate or Microsoft translate
  * Export of translations into csv or xlsx file for final translation by external stakeholder
  * Import of final translations from external stakholder
+ * List unused translation

 We will continue whit the same project as we started with in the previous article [Add multilingual support to Xamarin](https://joacimwall.github.io/#multilingual_support/)

 [Source code of Demo](https://github.com/JoacimWall/Blog_Samples/tree/main/Add%20multilingual%20support%20to%20Xamarin)

 ### Install the extension
-First we need to install the extension. below you will find the instructions for the different platforms.
-Remember to restart you visual studio after install for the extension to load.
+First we need to install the extension.
+Below you will find the instructions for the different platforms.
+Remember to restart you visual studio after installation for the extension to load.

 #### Install for Mac
 The Visual studio for Mac team has closed the signup for new developers to publish extensions.
 So you need to download the latest release from this page then go to visual studio mac and click "install from file" in the Exstension Mananger.